-- Write everything down (use one main “inbox” (one central place, analog or electronic) to collect all loose ends and then process, filter, organize the outputs).
-It requires a little more effort but trust me, worth the trouble.
+- Write everything down (use one main “inbox” (one central place, analog or electronic) to collect all loose ends and then process filter, organize the outputs).
+It requires a little more effort but trusts me, worth the trouble.
 Review it often to keep you on track.

 - Start small and do not overemphasize your capabilities or over-schedule your time.
 Use time constraints or similar techniques (like timeboxing) to limit the time you need for a certain task or activity.Work by time framing and activities batching.
 Break down larger tasks in smaller ones and cope with them in pre-designed slots of time.

 - Spend some time before actually doing something, in the thinking, about how you can achieve best the required output (do not miss this one.
 Is valuable !!!)